Albuterol (By mouth)

 Tablet, Long Acting Tablet, Liquid

-- Albuterol is sometimes used with other medicines.
-This may include medicine that you inhale.
+- Albuterol is sometimes used with other medicines, such as medicine that you inhale.
 Use all other medicines your doctor has prescribed as part of your combination treatment.

 - Store Proventil® and Ventolin® at room temperature in a closed container, away from heat, moisture, and direct light.
 Store Volmax® in the refrigerator.
 Do not freeze.